Fall 2021 Orientation - Tuesday, September 7

 - Download the Canada COVID Alert App (iOS / Android)

-- Complete the COVID Training Summer 2021 module located on FanshaweOnline (FOL) Program homepage (If possible, please use a computer to complete the training, not a phone.)
+- When available, complete the COVID Training Fall 2021 module located on FanshaweOnline (FOL) Program homepage (If possible, please use a computer to complete the training, not a phone.)

 Wear a mask when in the building.